CodersCare/localizer/Documentation/Configuration/Index.rst

    Data type
          selector
    Description
-         If there are Localizer API extensions installed, you can select on of the available server types here.
+         If there are Localizer API extensions installed, you can select one of the available server types here.
 This will change the available configuration fields accordingly.

 .. _Title: